thetanav/friday/README.md

 ## CLI

-This repo now includes a simple, good-looking CLI powered by Typer + Rich.
+This repo now includes a simple, good-looking CLI powered by Typer + Rich and GUI with chainlit

 Install deps and run: